 It turns out that many Canadians are confused about what’s covered by OHIP after retirement.
 Retirees are often shocked by hidden healthcare costs.
 And if you were fortunate enough to have a good health plan through your employer, the sticker shock of medical expenses not covered may be especially alarming.

 The amount of out-of-pocket medical expenses faced by seniors and their caregivers this year averaged around $5,800, according to the Conference Board of Canada.
 Costs will continue to rise per capita and are expected to reach at least $8,000 by the year 2035.

 What’s not covered by OHIP

 As Canadians, we are fortunate to have much of our medical care covered.
 Even with long wait times and sometimes limited access to doctors, depending where you live, OHIP covers visits to the doctor or nurse practitioner and hospital visits and stays.

 Government programs are also available to qualifying seniors to help cover some of the cost of prescriptions and assistive devices.
-Unfortunately, this doesn’t go very far, especially on a limited income or when living with a chronic disease or disability:
+Unfortunately, this doesn’t go very far, especially on a limited income or when Healthy Living with a chronic disease or disability:

 Things not covered by OHIP:

 - vision care, such as glasses, contact lenses, and eye surgery

 - certain drugs administered outside of hospital, such as certain costly cancer drugs

 - ambulance transportation services that are not deemed medically necessary